 Some COREs require a significant amount of information to fully specify their behavior.
 COREs of this type (e.g. PDA FIR, SDA FIR, XC4000 RAM and ROM, and Virtex Block RAM) usually require multiple coefficients or initialization values.
-To specify the values more conveniently, you can load a .COE file using the Load Coefficients... button in the parameterization window.
+To specify the values for these modules, you must load a .COE file using the Load Coefficients... button in the parameterization window.

-The Load Coefficients... button can be seen in the screen shot of the PDA FIR Filter parameterization window Figure 3-5.
+The Load Coefficients... button can be seen in the screen shot of the PDA FIR Filter parameterization window (Figure 3-5).